What You Need to Know About Masters Running

 As a young gun running in your 20s or even 30s, you likely got away with rolling right out of bed and hitting the pavement.
 Not anymore.
 Your body needs time to wake up, loosen up, and get ready to run.

 Try this warm-up routine before you head out for your run.
 Then start (at least) the first 10-15 minutes with an easy jog before even thinking about picking up the pace.
+These steps will help you lubricate your joints and stimulate blood flow to your muscles so they are ready to work.

 When you’re done running, slow to a walk for a few minutes to allow your heart rate to return to resting.
 Take at least 5 minutes to do some light stretching or foam rolling.
 This can help balance the work from your run so your muscles don’t stay too tight.